exercism/problem-specifications/README.md

 ```

 ## Scenarios

+An optional field to allow for selectively including/excluding test cases based on a property of the test case (such as using big integers).

 - The `scenarios` field can use one or more of a predefined set of values, which are defined in a [`SCENARIOS.txt`](./SCENARIOS.txt) file.
 - The `scenarios` field can be mutated additively, by adding new scenarios.
 Existing scenarios must not be changed or removed.
 Adding new scenarios does therefore does not mean adding a new test case.